ajoslin103/anything-llm/tutorial.md

-#1 install anything LLM & follow instructions to run locally -- select an LLM (I used AnythingLLM to download and use Llama3 3B)
+#1 install anything LLM & follow instructions to run locally

+    - Select an LLM (AnythingLLM : Gemma2)

-#2 create a workspace named "David Lynch" and click on the button to upload files
+#2 Create a workspace named "David Lynch" and click on the button to upload files

-#3 drag in all the pdf's from the rag-david-lynch folder of this repo
+#3 Drag in JUST the files in rag-david-lynch folder for now

-#4 Anything LLM doesn't have great feedback, you'll have to wait a minute and then close the uploader -- you should see the documents with their spinners waiting to complete embedding -- wait it out
+#4 (anything LLM doesn't have great feedback) You'll have to wait a minute and then close the uploader -- you should see the documents with their spinners waiting to complete embedding -- wait it out

 #5 go to the prefs for the workspace and set the chat type to "query" and click the "update workspace" button

-#6 click on the "chat" tab and type in: who did david lynch collaborate with?" -- on my m2 this took about 3 minutes and the answer listed several actors and shows
+#6 click on the "chat" tab and type in: What was the name of David Lynch's first wife?"

 👍 we have confirmed installation and creation of the RAG database by querying and receiving a response